 It’s different with GoToMeeting because it supports both hosting and joining webinars on mobile.
 You don’t need to rely on a desktop if you are an admin.

 Webinarjam Vs GoToWebinar Pricing

 GoToWebinar has four price tiers: Lite, Standard, Pro and Enterprise.
-You still get majority of the features on the Lite and Standard packages, apart from:
+Pricing is as follows:

 Webinarjam is the perfect choice if you want to target your webinars at a larger crowd.
 Scaling with GoToWebinar may be unnecessarily costly especially for a one-person, small or medium sized business.